Mr Russell Glasson

 Russell Glasson (was Pearce) studied Information Systems at Birkbeck College, University of London (1998 - 2003), and worked in the video games industry (1996 - 2009).
 Since 2010, Russell has researched into the effects readers experience when adopting electronic digital reading material to replace traditional material sources.
 Adopting a variety of ethnographic and discursive methods to understand how digital materiality might impact the experience of the text.
 Prior to this project, Russell used a similar approach to seek to understand the implications of digital distribution has for the professional standing of Video game producers.
 He is also an editor for Sequence_Serial, a reframe journal.

-a visiting lecture in TransMedia Cultures at the University of Brighton and a member of the Centre for Material Digital Culture.
+and a visiting lecture in TransMedia Cultures at the University of Brighton.

 MA Digital Media University of Sussex